Skip to content

 distributor_type Must be "route".

 leg_venue_type Venue type materialised once per line_id.
 Must be a venue type the world knows (e.g. train_line, tube_line, bus_line).
-The line venue is attached to a rider's residence MGU purely for stable HDF5 partitioning — its geo_unit is not the line's location.
+The line venue is attached to a rider's residence MGU purely for stable HDF5 partitioning, so its geo_unit is not the line's location.

 leg_subset_key Subset every rider is added to on each leg venue (e.g. rider).